FREE SHIPPING on orders over $75 International: over $250

 Different Types of Dian Hong Black Tea

-• Broken Yunnan (Sui Cha)— this is a cheap tea that farmers use primarily for blending.
-It contains few golden buds and is quite bitter on its own.
-The tea leaves are dark with very few specks of gold, and the resulting brew is also dark.
-The brew is quite similar to ripe pu-erh, both in color and taste.
+• Broken Yunnan (Sui Cha) – is a cheap tea primarily used by farmers for blending.
+It contains a few golden buds and is quite bitter on its own.
+The tea leaves are dark with very few specks of gold, and the resulting brew is also dark and robust.

-• Golden Needle (Jin Zhen Cha)— the golden buds of tea leaves produce an amber tea brew.
+• Golden Needle (Jin Zhen Cha)—the golden buds of tea leaves produce an amber-colored tea brew.

 • Pine Needle (Song Zhen) – this tea is unique in its pine needle-like shape.
 The tea leaves (one bud and one leaf) vary in hues from golden to black and brown.